FREE Credit Scorecard with Your FICO® Score

 Why get a Discover Credit Scorecard?

 Not all credit scores are created equal.
 90% of top lenders use FICO® Scores in their decisions, including Discover.
 And now you can see yours for free.
-Plus see recent credit inquiries, your revolving credit utilization, whether you've missed any recent payments and much more.
+Plus see recent credit inquiries, your revolving credit utilization, whether you've missed any recent payments and more.

 Check without worry.